mrdmnd/deimoscraft/curse_of_the_dreadblades.md

 If you have SM + JR, the probability of seeing at least two procs in five slashes is 99.7%

-### A summary of how to pool:
+### A summary of results:

-Base: Pool to 100.
+Baseline: Pool to 100.
 Pray for two slash procs.

 BT: Pool to 100, don't need procs.
+Or pool to less energy, and live dangerously.
+Your call.
+You picked the Outlaw Rogue, might as well #yolo it up.

 GM: Pool to 100.
 Pray for one slash proc.